Monday, 14 November 2016

 Thursday, 8 September 2016

 Poor Tom Paine.
 Rejected by American Patriots he served so well for being too radical, nearly guillotined by French revolutionaries for being too conservative, he died poor and forgotten in an America he helped to create.
-Ironically, he became a hero to many people in the land he rebelled against: Great Britain.
+Ironically, the country that reveres his memory most is the one he rebelled against: Great Britain.

 Paine was born in Thetford, England January 29, 1737.
 He trained in the same trade as his Quaker father, as a maker of rope stays used on sailing ships (not corset stays as some detractors claimed).
 At various times he also worked as an excise officer and schoolteacher.